Shulin00/CS20-S16-lab08/README.md

 -   <http://www.cs.ucsb.edu/~pconrad/cs8/14S/labs/lab08/code>
     -   Note that if you use the one file at a time method, you also will need a subdirectory called "tests", and it will need to have all of the files shown in tests in it.
 So this method is not recommended.

-The starting point code is in the file lab08Funcs.py.
+The starting point code is in the file `lab08Funcs.py`.

-The file lab08Tests.py runs our tests, but this week the actual tests are in .txt files stored in the subdirectory called tests.
+The file `lab08Tests.py` runs our tests, but this week the actual tests are in `.txt` files stored in the subdirectory called tests.

 This week, there are so many tests that to make them easier to read, we wrote them in "docstring" style, and separated them out into separate files, one for each function.
-We then have a file call allTests.txt that contains all of the tests for all eight functions.
-You'll see the code at the end of the lab08Tests.py code that loads the tests from a file.
+We then have a file call `allTests.txt` that contains all of the tests for all eight functions.
+You'll see the code at the end of the `lab08Tests.py` code that loads the tests from a file.

 Step 1: Read through the comments, code and test cases in the ENTIRE file first
 -------------------------------------------------------------------------------